microsoft/FluidFramework/server/routerlicious/.changeset/silly-papayas-hammer.md

 ---
-"@fluidframework/server-lambdas": major
-"@fluidframework/server-routerlicious": major
 "@fluidframework/server-routerlicious-base": major
-"@fluidframework/server-services-shared": major
 ---

 Added support for Redis graceful shutdown

 This PR adds a way to ensure that Redis connections are gracefully shut down when disposing service factory resources.
+There is a new required param, `redisClientConnectionManagers`, in the Nexus, Alfred, and Riddler RunnerFactories.
+This is scoped to r11s-base.